SN-RECIT-formation-a-distance/moodle-local_recitdashboard/README.md

 This plug-in offers alerts relevant to the teacher using a dashboard, reports that allow you to filter by section and color display according to the results.

 [![Youtube video](https://img.youtube.com/vi/6SitvHj9-0g/0.jpg)](https://www.youtube.com/watch?v=6SitvHj9-0g)

+# Non-standard post-installation steps
+To access this plugin, you can add a link in the top navigation bar using the **custommenuitems** parameter or enter the following URL: {YOUR_SERVER}/local/recitdashboard/view.php.

+# Cross-DB compatibility
+So far, this plugin only works with **MySQL** and **MariaDB** databases due to specific et complex queries.